zcash/zips/draft-issuance.md

 This ZIP proposes a change to how nodes calculate the block subsidy.

-Instead of following a step function around the four-year halving cycle inherited from Bitcoin, we propose a slow exponential “smoothing” of the curve.
-The new issuance scheme would approximate the current 4 year cycle, and results in the last zatoshi being issued in around 114 years.
+Instead of following a step function around the 4-year halving intervals inherited from Bitcoin, we propose a slow exponential “smoothing” of the curve.
+The new issuance scheme would approximate the current issuance over 4-year intervals, and results in the last zatoshi being issued in around 114 years.

 # Motivation